The Benefits of New Google Ads Features for Your Campaigns

 Reactions from PPC professionals ran the gamut, but the consensus seemed to be this.
 As automated bid solutions become more important to enhance your lead generation process and decide in which position your ads should appear, manual bidding strategies become less useful.

 In July, Google introduced a new match system where same-meaning close variants such as synonyms and paraphrases were matched.

-Let us understand Phrase Match vs. Broad Match and when to use these two match types.
+Now, let’s define Phrase Match vs. Broad Match and when to use these two match types.
 Broad Match and Phrase Match Modifiers match search queries with the same meaning.
 This process increases clicks and conversion by 3-4%.

 It allows Ad appearance when the keyword is found anywhere in the search query.